-Fabric glue will help you bond fabrics without sewing them.
-It is useful in making hems, repairing fabric tears and completing crafts.
+Fabric glue is a fantastic tool for bonding fabrics -- until it gets somewhere it isn't supposed to be.
+Whoops!
+If you accidentally find glue where it shouldn't be, don't panic.
+There are ways to remove it without damaging your garment.
 Most fabric glue will be able to withstand cycles in your washing machine and dryer, so you'll have to employ other methods to remove it from fabric.

 Most types of fabric glue withstand washing cycles but will not withstand dry-cleaning solution.
 To remove these types of fabric glue, dry-clean the fabric several times to loosen the fabric glue's hold on the fabric.
-Use a home dry-cleaning kit to do this.
+You can use a home dry-cleaning kit to do this, or take it to a local dry cleaners.
 You may need to clean the fabric this way several times before you remove all of the fabric glue.

 Using Dry-Cleaning Solution